Frankie Bridge: 2016–present: Documentaries, shelved album and writing

 Bridge became the ambassador for the mental health charity Mind in 2016.
 Later in the year, Bridge also became the ambassador for Marie Curie.
 Bridge designed a range of cosmetics to raise money and awareness for the charity.
 It was announced that her cosmetics line would be sold through Superdrug.
 Bridge managed to raise £430,000, the equivalent to nearly 21,500 hours of nursing care by Marie Curie.
 In 2016, Bridge signed a deal with Channel 5 Documentaries to present a number of different documentaries in the UK.
-Bridge presented Celebrity Trolls: We're Coming to Get You and Celebrity Trolls with Frankie Bridge in 2017.
+Bridge presented the Channel 5 shows Celebrity Trolls: We're Coming to Get You and Celebrity Trolls with Frankie Bridge in 2017.
 Bridge and her team of investigators track down people who sent abusive messages to celebrities online, including Nicola McLean and Sam Bailey.
 The documentary saw Bridge track down the trolls and confront them about the messages they have been sending.
-Bridge also met with a family who were sent awful messages after their son went missing, and it made viewers on Twitter absolutely furious about the messages the family were receiving.
+Bridge also met with a family who were sent distressing messages after their son went missing.
 Bridge decided to do the show after she received death threats through social media after splitting up with previous partner Dougie Poynter.
 In September 2017, Bridge took part in television show Married to a Celebrity, where she appeared with her husband Wayne Bridge.

 Bridge's first attempt at a solo career was in 2004, when she released a duet with Calvin Goldspink with the song "Dreaming" which was a moderate hit in the UK.
-Bridge then featured on Kids in Glass Houses' second studio album, Dirt (2010) on the track "Undercover Love".
+Bridge then featured on Kids in Glass Houses' second studio album, Dirt (2010) on the track "Undercover Lover".
 Bridge revealed the songs that she had previously recorded and co-wrote, "Swallow" and "Bored" would be re-recorded for the album.
-It was revealed that she would be collaborating with The Saturdays long time producer Steve Mac.
+It was revealed that she would be collaborating with the Saturdays long-time producer Steve Mac.
 It is speculated that Bridge would work with Flo Rida after he revealed he would like to work with Bridge as a solo artist after their collaboration on "Higher".
 In September 2017, Bridge became a co-presenter on ITV gameshow Cannonball along with Freddie Flintoff, Maya Jama, Ryan Hand and Radzi Chinyanganya, filming in Valletta, Malta.
 It was announced that Bridge would remained signed to Polydor and Fascination Records for her debut solo album, the labels she has been signed to from eleven-years-old.
 Bridge plans to record pop-dance album, taking influences from Rihanna, Taylor Swift and Rita Ora.
-Producer, Marshmello announced he was working with Bridge in the studio.
+Producer Marshmello announced he was working with Bridge in the studio.
 Bridge revealed her debut solo album had been shelved to focus on motherhood and writing.